jacobbien/litr-project/README.md

 [`testthat`](https://testthat.r-lib.org/).
-I should also note that [Yihui Xie](https://yihui.org/en/) has [a post](https://yihui.org/rlp/) where he demonstrates a similar idea, although his approach appears to more of a proof of concept.
+I should also note that [Yihui Xie](https://yihui.org/en/) has [a post](https://yihui.org/rlp/) where he demonstrates a similar idea, although his approach appears to be more of a proof of concept.

 ## Getting Started